 - You can’t add people directly to groups (easily)

 If you’ve read any of my articles, you know that I’m very passionate about having a single list and using groups as a way of segmenting your database… and for me, that means automatically adding people to a group when they complete a form.
-If you use MailChimp hosted forms (the standard form, pop ups or landing pages), you can’t add people to groups at all when they complete a form (there is a way of doing it by using automations, but it’s a pain).
+If you use Mailchimp hosted forms (the standard form or pop ups), you can’t add people to groups at all when they complete a form (there is a way of doing it by using automations, but it’s a pain).
 If you use embedded forms, then you can do it, but it requires a bit of coding work (watch this video to learn how to use hidden groups) AND you’ve still got the aforementioned inability to update people.

 - You can’t embed hosted forms on your domain

 I know this sounds a bit obvious, but you’ve really got two options when you create forms in MailChimp.
 You can create a pretty landing page, but can’t add this to your own URL (Unless you pay to add your domain… or you can embed a form into your website and domain… but need to know code to make it look pretty.
-You can’t have your cake and eat it with MailChimp forms.
+You can’t have your cake and eat it with Mailchimp forms.

 OK… So nowadays, domains aren’t as big a deal as they used to be and so although inconvenient, reason 3 is probably surmountable… but the other two are deal breakers in my book (especially if you are using embedded or hosted forms).

 The fact is that considering that MailChimp is free for pretty much everything, then for many businesses who aren’t into building an effective marketing system, and who just one one point of entry into their system and just do “newsletters”, then there’s no need to consider anything else but MailChimp forms.